NiyatiBavishi/VyntraMart/README.md

 After cloning the repository,

-Go to "Angular (Frontend)" folder and in CMD : >npm install In the same folder : >ng serve
+Go to "Angular (Frontend)" folder and in CMD : >npm install

+In the same folder : >ng serve

 Once the development server is running,

 Go to "SpringBoot (Backend)" folder to the following path:

 "/src/main/resources/"

-Update the MySql user and password for database connection in this file  -> "application.properties" And then in CMD : >mvn spring-boot:run
+Update the MySql user and password for database connection in this file  -> "application.properties"

+Create a database "webservice" in your MySql.

+And then in CMD : >mvn spring-boot:run

 If both servers are running without any error:

 Go to your browser and type: "http://localhost:4200/"

+Note: There is no interface provided for admin registration.
+So you can go to database "webservice" and change the "usertype" in table "user" to "admin" to grant admin priviledges.

 ----------
 ### Features available based on the user role